-Please Avoid wearing spectacles or sunglasses for 6 weeks, as they can leave little divots on the sidewall of the nose.
-Discuss the various options with your surgeon, if you can’t use contact lenses.
+Avoid wearing spectacles or sunglasses for at least six weeks, as they can leave little divots on the sidewall of the nose.
+Discuss the various options with your surgeon if you can’t use contact lenses.

 Will I be able to sneeze?

-Since the sneezing reflex cannot be stopped, sneezing through the mouth instead of the nose is advisable.
+Since you cannot stop the sneezing reflex sneezing through the mouth instead of the nose is advisable.

 Can I smoke before or after surgery?

-Preferably, no smoking for 2 weeks before and after surgery.
+Preferably no smoking for at least 4 weeks before and after surgery.

 Can I fly after the Septo-Rhinoplasty?